Use repeated containers to generate layouts from data

 More options > Add modal.

-- Rename the modal "Park Details".
+- Rename the modal "Employee Details".

 - In the editor panel, select Format and open the Footer section.

-- Rename the Primary button to "Close modal".
+- Rename the Primary button to "Close".

-- Toggle Show secondary button to off.
+- Turn off the Show secondary button toggle.

 - In the editor panel, select Actions.